liqd/adhocracy3/docs/architecture/frontend_structure.rst

 feature.
 A package may contain services, directives and filters.
 Each package has its own folder in ``Packages/``.

 A package may contain arbitrary TypeScript modules.
-But it is always required to contain a TypeScript module with the same name as the package.
-This TypeScript module wires all contents of the package into an angular module.
+These must not import any other TypeScript modules except for type-checking.

-This angular module is exposed by a variable ``moduleName`` and a function ``register``. ``moduleName`` contains the name that should be used for this module.
+In addition, there must be a TypeScript module named ``Module.ts`` that defines an angular module by exporting a variable ``moduleName`` and a function ``register``. ``moduleName`` contains the name that should be used for this module.
 By convention the module name is the package name in camel case prefixed with 'adh'.  ``register`` takes angular as a first argument and registers the module with all of its services and directives.

+``Module.ts`` must also take care of importing additional code, both from other packages and from third party libraries.
+For other packages that can be done by importing ``Module.ts`` from that package and adding it as a angular module dependency using its ``moduleName``.
+This way it is also made sure that requirejs will actually load the code.

 ..
 FIXME: Packages should also include all CSS and other static content they depend on.

-A package must not directly use TypeScript modules from other Packages.
-When you want to actually use the code from other packages, you must import the corresponding angular module referenced by the TypeScript module's ``moduleName`` variable.
-This way it is also made sure that requirejs will actually load the code.

 ..
 FIXME: We might want to have exceptions, e.g. Util